 6.12.7.2 Uses.
-Type I and Type IV are intended for use on aerospace weapon systems and other applications.
-Type II is intended for use on ground support equipment and shall not be used on aircraft due to its very low flexibility.
+Type I and Type IV are intended for use on aerospace weapon systems, ground support equipment, and other applications.
+Type II is intended for use on ground support equipment, although rarely used, and shall not be used on aircraft due to its very low flexibility.

-The AFCPCO will be removing general authorization for the use of MIL-PRF-85285, Type I coating on USAF assets after 31 December 2021.
+As of 31 December 2021, the AFCPCO has removed general authorization for use on MIL-PRF-85285, Type I coatings on USAF aerospace and ground support equipment assets.
 Organizations shall utilize MIL-PRF-85285, Type IV in place of Type I to increase coating system longevity where technical orders and drawings allow.
 SPO's shall endeavor to update system peculiar technical orders and respective technical drawings to reflect this change.